-To consider how the presence of low-skilled immigrants in the U.S. labor force has changed in recent years, we focus on movements at annual frequencies using data from the CPS.
+To consider how the presence of low-skilled immigrants in the U.S. labor force has changed in recent years, we focus on movements at annual frequencies using data from the Current Population Survey.
 Because the CPS only begins asking questions about nativity in 1994, our use of these data is for that year forward.
-We use two measures of the working-age population: raw data on body counts; and these values expressed in terms of productivity-equivalent units (PEUs), following the weighting procedure used by David Autor, Lawrence Katz, and Melissa Kearney (2008).
+We use two measures of the working-age population: raw data on body counts and these values expressed in terms of productivity-equivalent units following the weighting procedure in Autor, Katz & Kearney (2008).

-Consistent with the post-1970 rise in low-skilled immigration seen in figure 1, figure 3 shows that the presence of low-skilled, foreign-born workers in the U.S. working-age population rose steadily from 1994 to 2007 but has been stable since.
-The left panel of figure 3 plots four measures of low-skilled immigration.
-The top line gives the share of the foreign born with a high school education or less among all working-age individuals in the United States.
-This fraction rose from 6.5 percent in 1994 to 9.1 percent in 2007, before stabilizing in subsequent years, settling at 8.8 percent in 2015.
-Just under half these foreign-born individuals were born in Mexico (43.1 percent in 1994; 47.3 percent in 2015).
-When, alternatively, we define low-skilled immigrants more narrowly as those with less than 12 years of schooling, we also see a growing immigrant presence in the U.S. working-age population, rising from 3.6 percent in 1994 to 4.5 percent in 2007, and showing little change thereafter.
-Individuals born in Mexico account for a high fraction of the foreign-born population with less than a high school education (61.1 percent in 1993, 64.4 percent in 2014).
+Consistent with the post-1970 rise in low-skilled immigration seen in Figure 1, Figure 3 shows that the presence of the low-skilled foreign born in the U.S. working-age population rises steadily from 1994 to 2007 but has been stable since.
+The left panel of Figure 3 plots four measures of low-skilled immigration.
+The top value gives the share of the foreign born with a high-school education or less among all working-age individuals in the United States.
+This fraction rises from 6.5 percent in 1994 to 9.1 percent in 2007, before stabilizing in subsequent years, settling at 8.8 percent in 2015.
+Just under half of these foreign-born individuals were born in Mexico (43.1 percent in 1994, 47.3 percent in 2015).
+When we alternatively define low-skilled immigrants more narrowly as those with less than 12 years of schooling, we also see a growing immigrant presence in the U.S. working-age population, rising from 3.6 percent in 1994 to 4.5 percent in 2007 and showing little change thereafter.
+Individuals born in Mexico account for a high fraction of the less-than-high-school foreign-born population (61.1 percent in 1993, 64.4 percent in 2014).